 Every batsmen have their likes and dislikes in a cricket bat; the weight, balance, grips on the handle and the number of grains on his willow (age of the wood) are some important features that batsmen look for in their willow.

 Players like Sourav Ganguly, Matthew Hayden, and Mark Ramprakash thrived using bats on the lighter side of the weighing scale.
 However, there were several players who found success by playing with heavier bats.

 #1 Chris Gayle

 Weight: 1.36 kg (3 pounds)

-Designed to handle Gayle’s explosive power and brute force, the CG is perfectly suited for the modern limited overs game.
-It has a thick edge, a massive sweet spot and is handcrafted to Gayle’s liking.
+Designed to handle Gayle’s explosive power and brute force, the CG was perfectly suited for the modern limited-overs game.
+It had a thick edge, a massive sweet spot and was handcrafted to Gayle’s liking.

-Combined with the Jamaican’s strength, this very bat has the ability to send the leather ball way into the stands and further.
+Combined with the Jamaican’s strength, this very bat had the ability to send the leather ball way into the stands.

 He went on to score 175 runs in a single T-20 innings for RCB against the Pune Warriors in an IPL game.
 He followed it with a couple more dominating performances and ended up with the Orange Cap in the 2013 season.